-- 3.5 Kent and Medway Fire and Rescue Service was confirmed as the best performing fire and rescue service in the country by the Audit Commission in 2008. - 3.6 They are currently looking at service improvement projects for the future.
-Many of these projects will be developed during 2009 to ensure they are able to respond to changes such as increased risk of flooding and new housing development. - 3.7 Kent Fire and Rescue Service are also looking at opportunities for station renewal, to build a sound basis for the service for the next 25 years.
+- 3.5 The Medway area, covering the fire stations at Watling Street, Chatham, Gillingham and Rainham is subject to review.
+Chatham and Gillingham stations are not currently being used but they will not formally close until two new stations in Medway are operational.
+The service is currently talking with Medway Council to identify suitable sites in the area for the two new stations required. - 3.6 Kent Fire and Rescue Service are also looking at opportunities for station renewal, to build a sound basis for the service for the next 25 years.
 This means that they will want to rebuild or refurbish existing stations, or in some places relocate them to reflect new development.
 The service understands that stations need to be up to modern standards: big enough for new vehicles and equipment; with good facilities for the crews; and flexible enough to meet changing demands in the future.
 They will also be environmentally friendly and easy to maintain.